-For information about the technical changes to Arm Keil Studio Cloud, see the Release Notes.
+For information about the functional changes to Arm® Keil® Studio Cloud, see the Arm Keil Studio Cloud Release Notes.
 Go to Help > Release Notes.

 Conventions

 The following subsections describe conventions used in Arm documents.

 Glossary

 The Arm Glossary is a list of terms used in Arm documentation, together with definitions for those terms.
 The Arm Glossary does not contain terms that are industry standard unless the Arm meaning differs from the generally accepted meaning.